-PensionsEurope shares the goal of the so-called IORP II Directive to facilitate the development of occupational retirement savings and to provide sustainable and adequate occupational pensions to the European citizens.
+PensionsEurope shares the goal of the Directive 2016/2341 on the Institutions for Occupational Retirement Provision (IORP Directive) to facilitate the development of occupational retirement savings and to provide sustainable and adequate occupational pensions to the European citizens.

-The IORP II Directive sets common standards ensuring the soundness of occupational pensions and better protects pension scheme members and beneficiaries, by means of among others: (i) new governance requirements, (ii) new rules on IORPs’ own risk assessment, (iii) new requirements to use a depositary, and (iv) enhanced powers for supervisors.
+The IORP Directive sets common standards ensuring the soundness of occupational pensions and adequately protecting pension scheme members and beneficiaries.
+The 2016 review of the Directive significantly increased these minimum harmonization standards, by means of introducing, among others: (i) new governance requirements, (ii) new rules on IORPs’ own risk assessment, (iii) new information requirements, including the introduction of an annual Pension Benefit Statement, and (iv) enhanced powers for supervisors.

 By 13 January 2023, the Commission should, after consulting EIOPA, review the IORP II Directive and report on its implementation and effectiveness.
 However, in view of the delay in the transposition process in some countries, the Commission services considered that a meaningful and well-substantiated review of the Directive was not feasible within such a short deadline and decided to postpone the timeline of work.
 On 16 June 2022, the European Commission (EC) sent to EIOPA the Call for Advice (CfA) on the evaluation and review of the IORP II Directive.
 The EC is requesting EIOPA to deliver its technical advice by 1 July 2023.
 This implies that the legislative process is delayed and there will not be any legislative proposal tabled by this Commission (mandate ending in 2024).
 The EC is inviting EIOPA to consult widely within the available timeframe.

 PensionsEurope look forward to engaging with EU policymakers in all the debates on this important matter.